CEPR's action plan for Ukraine's wartime economy

 As bne IntelliNews has reported, Ukraine is running out of money and the stress is beginning to show.
 Timothy Ash, the senior sovereign strategist at BlueBay Asset Management in London, wrote in a recent opinion piece that the West has been complacent in its financial support of Ukraine, which is not “in sufficient scale and in a timely enough manner.”

 Since the start of the war international donors have given Ukraine a total of $12.7bn, or about $2.5bn-$3bn a month.
 As things get increasingly desperate the US has promised another $4.5bn in financial aid (and another $1bn in military aid) to arrive in August and the EU will match this with €8bn in September.
 The US money is welcome, but it is still only half of the $9bn Washington promised to send, and even the $4.5bn will only cover the shortfall for a single month.
-The western financial aid has been dogged by bureaucratic delays and fears of corruption.
+The Western financial aid has been dogged by bureaucratic delays and fears of corruption.

 “To avert economic calamity, Ukraine’s allies should disburse larger amounts immediately.
 Given debt sustainability concerns, grants are strongly preferred, but if the choice is a loan versus no money, then a loan should be given and taken,” the CEPR team writes.